xopxe/micro_rosso_platformio/README.md

 }
 ```

-The `last_call_time` parameter is the time since last time the timer triggered, in nanoseconds.
+The `last_call_time` parameter is the time since the last time the timer triggered, in nanoseconds.

 It is possible to create new timers.
 For an example, see the `ticker` module, which creates and provides a 1Hz timer.
-To do this, first instantiate a timer descriptor.
+To do this, first, instantiate a timer descriptor.
 If you want to make it usable by other modules, you can do it in the class definition.

 ```cpp
 class MyModule {